ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/ncbi_taxa.md

 ## My data doesn't contain taxa

 Fine.
-You can omit both the GBIFTaxa and NCBITaxa worksheet!
+You can omit either or both of the GBIFTaxa and NCBITaxa worksheets!